Best Savings Railway Fares and Discounts on Deutsche Bahn Travel

 Great Saver Fares (Sparpreise) on German Trains

 On long-distance trains, savings are possible on return trips of which at least part of the train journey is on Inter-City (IC), Euro-City (EC), or Inter-City-Express (ICE) trains.
-These special saver train fares (Sparpreise) allow allow for huge discounts – sometimes as cheap as €19 for journeys shorter than 250 km and €29 for any journey in Germany – but are available only in limited numbers.
-Look for the Saver Fare Finder section on German Railways website – here it is possible to see what fares are available on a specific day.
+These special saver train fares (Sparpreise) allow for huge discounts – sometimes as cheap as €19 for journeys shorter than 250 km and €29 for any journey in Germany – but are available only in limited numbers.
+Look for the Saver Fares under Offers on German Railways website – here it is possible to see what fares are available on a specific day.
 In a normal search, the saver fare will be offered automatically but will not indicate that departing say an hour earlier may save a lot more.

 Apart from limited availability, the main catch of saver fares are that a specific train must be used – missing the booked train may result in a hefty surcharge or even needing a completely new ticket.